rafasgj/farrapos_homelab/homelab/roles/gitea/README.md

 * Podman (installed if absent)
 * Firewalld (optional, installed if requested)

-The following Ansible collections are required:

-* ansible-posix

 The role must run with superuser privileges to configure systemd and install necessary packages.

 Role Variables